Spitsbergen & Svalbard Cruises

 While traveling so far above the Arctic circle many travelers naturally wonder if they will see the northern lights.
 Since most of the Svalbard cruising season occurs under the midnight sun (a time when the sun never sets), you likely won’t view the northern lights on your cruise.
 Choose the latest departure possible if you want a slight chance, but better yet, book a dedicated northern lights cruise focused on the best route and timing.

-For purposes of expedition cruising, a Svalbard small ship cruise and a Spitsbergen small ship cruise are the same.
+For purposes of expedition cruising, Svalbard and Spitsbergen cruises are the same.
 The difference between the two are only semantic, based on geopolitical and historical considerations.

 Originally the archipelago was called Spitsbergen and many people still refer to it as Spitsbergen.
 In 1925 Norway took possession of the islands, and in a nod to the Nordic history of the area renamed it the original Norse/Viking name of Svalbard which means “cold coast.”